mrizvic/nodemcu-uart2mqtt/README.md

 ## Installation

 Just upload init.lua to your nodemcu / esp8266 using your favourite esp file uploader :) I find it easy with http://esp8266.ru/esplorer/ .
-I tried on Windows 7 and Linux.
+I tried on Windows 7 and Linux.Im using nodemcu_float_0.9.6-dev_20150704.bin firmware version from https://github.com/nodemcu/nodemcu-firmware/releases

 ## Flowchart diagrams